ethernautdao/evm-runners-backend/README.md

 ## Endpoints

 The endpoints are the same as the main branch.
-The difference is in the host, which is now the `evm-runners` app.
-Something like `curl https://evm-runners.fly.dev/users/` should return the users.
+The difference is in the host, which in this deployment is `evmr.sh`.
+Something like `curl https://evmr.sh/users/` should return the users.